-Have you ever wondered about the benefits you get with working with an ABBYY Value-Added-Reseller (VAR)?
-In this post we will point out some of the benefits that we have discovered over the past decade of being an ABBYY VAR.
+Have you ever wondered about the benefits you get with working with an ABBYY Partner / Value-Added-Reseller (VAR)?
+In this post we will point out some of the benefits that we have discovered over the past decade of being an ABBYY partner.

-First, you may ask, “What is a VAR and what do they do?”
-The acronym “VAR” stands for value-added reseller.
-VARs are companies that are devoted to reselling a product and/or service for a vendor of a larger corporation.
+First, you may ask, “What is an ABBYY Partner and what do they do?”
+ABBYY partners are certified by ABBYY USA to market the entire spectrum of ABBYY software including FlexiCapture, Vantage, and Timeline.
+We use the acronym “VAR” alongside the ABBYY partner designation because it stands for value-added reseller.
+VARs are ABBYY partners that are devoted to reselling a product and/or service for ABBYY USA.
 Sometimes VARs are referred to as “partners” because of their close relationship with the vendor.
 They may also add supplemental elements to the vendor’s product or service.
-These additional elements can come in many forms such as creating additional products to help enrich the functionality and usability of the vendor’s offering or it can even be focusing on improving the customer’s experience by providing specialized services for the product.
+These additional elements can come in many forms such as creating additional products to help enrich the functionality and usability of the vendor’s offering or it can even be focusing on improving the customer’s experience by providing specialized services for the products.

-There are five primary benefits of using a VAR that we have discovered.
+These are five primary benefits of using an ABBYY Partner / VAR that we have discovered.

 The first benefit is a VAR’s ability to focus on providing high quality services to their customers.
 Because the VAR does not have to create new products themselves but resell for a vendor, they are able to make assisting their customers their highest priority.
 We have seen this characteristic play out within our company, as interacting and providing assistance to our customers is a major part of our day.
 If we were focused on creating new products and upgrades, our business efforts may not be as concentrated on providing excellent customer service as what they need to be.
 As a VAR, we are able to not only provide the customer with the product, but we are also able to provide assistance to them in a manner that will allow them to maximize the benefits that the product was designed to provide.
 “UFC puts the ‘value added’ in the VAR acronym by making the best experience for our clients both throughout the sales process and the implementation process,” says Travis Spangler, Director of Sales and Operations for UFC.